Regular Cleaning and Maintenance

 - CHEWING GUM - You first need to harden the gum.
 A great way to do this, if feasible, is to put the affected area in a freezer (assuming it is a cushion cover etc) - once frozen the gum will come off in one piece.
 If this is not possible then treat with a freeze spray and remove in the same way.
 If the gum is stubborn to remove, use Ethyl acetate and this will break it down.

-You will need to exercise some caution when cleaning faux suede fabrics.
-These are made using very fine yarn filaments (the pile element) which are adhered to a backing using adhesive.
+You will need to exercise some caution when cleaning faux suede/leather fabrics.
+Faux suedes are made using very fine yarn filaments (the pile element) which are adhered to a backing using adhesive.
 These adhesives are susceptible to melting if exposed to some cleaning solvents.
 Therefore if wiping with a damp sponge does not work, then you should consult a specialist cleaning firm.
 You should also do this if stains are impossible to remove using any of the above methods.
+Faux leathers are similar in that there is also an adhesive layer between the top polyurethane layer and the backing fabric.

 When sponging down, do not soak the fabric.
 Some fabrics have a high cotton content in the backing and soaking can lead to shrinkage and puckering.